GiftXXVI/DSA_Show_Me_The_DS/1_lru_cache.md

 Dictionaries were chosen for this implementation because they are able to insert, retireve and delete items in O(1) time complexity.

 ## Complexity

+This implementation requires 2 dictionaries of size n, where n is the size of the cache. if the cache is full(with n inputs), then the space complexity is O(n).

 ### get